Sachinsstac/CINEMATE-X/README.md

-# 🍿 CineMate X

-**CineMate X** is a sleek and intelligent content-based movie recommendation system powered by Streamlit and The Movie Database (TMDB) API.
-Users can select a movie and instantly get 5 visually similar recommendations — complete with posters and trailers!
+🍿 CINEMATE-X 🎥
+A Content-Based Movie Recommendation System

+**CineMate X** is a sleek, user-friendly movie recommendation system designed to enhance your viewing experience.
+Leveraging the power of TMDB's API, CINEMATE-X suggests movies based on your preferences, complete with posters, trailers, and detailed information.

+Experience CINEMATE-X live: CINEMATE-X Web App

 # Preview in LIGHT MODE